Endemic Oscillations for SARS-CoV-2 Omicron -- A SIRS model analysis: The classic endemic model

 So for $a>-1$ this leads to introducing adapted ``normalized'' variables

 In terms of these variables the equations of motion become

 where now dots denote derivatives w.r.t. $\tilde{\tau}$ and where the new parameters are given by

 Apparently for $c_1=\delta/(\ga+\delta)$ and $c_2=r_0 c_1$ we precisely recover the classical endemic model.
 The price to pay is that in the SIS-model-case we may have $a<0$ and hence possibly also negative values of $u$ and $c_2$.
 Thus, in order to cover the most general setting we have to consider \eqref{dot_u}-\eqref{dot_v} as a dynamical system on phase space $(u,v)\in\RR\times\RR_{\geq 0}$ and the admissible range of parameters is $(c_1,c_2)\in (\RR_+\times\RR)\,\cup\, \{(0,0)\}$.
-In fact, under these conditions the master system \eqref{dot_u}-\eqref{dot_v} also covers more general models like e.g. a mixed SIRS/SIS model, models with vaccination rate proportional to $I$, models with part of the newborns vaccinated and models with compartment-dependent death rates as long as the total population stays constant \autocite{Nill2}.
+In fact, under these conditions the master system \eqref{dot_u}-\eqref{dot_v} also covers more general models like e.g. a mixed SIRS/SIS model, models with vaccination rate proportional to $I$, and models with unbalanced birth and death rates, vertical transmission and part of the newborns vaccinated \autocite{Nill_SIRS}.